Neara-Software/NearaHackathon2025/README.md

 ## Building a bot and submitting to host
-- Ensure that you set compatibility mode to JDK 11.
+- Ensure that you set compatibility mode to JDK 18.
 You'll need to produce a jar file in the final deliverable
 - Ensure that your bot includes a .json file with the same name as the jar.
 Example [here](./src/main/kotlin/org/example/BTreeBot.json).
 - Ensure that you have a .sh file with the command that would execute the jar file.
 See example [here](./BTreeBot/BTreeBot.sh)

 Full instructions for the JVM is available in the official docs: https://robocode-dev.github.io/tank-royale/tutorial/jvm/my-first-bot-for-jvm.html

-To build your tank in Kotlin, you could use this repo as a template:
+The easiest way to develop a bot would be to use the skeleton we have provided in this repo.
-1. In folder 'src/main/kotlin/org/example', add logic to 'BTreeBot.kt'.
+1. In folder 'src/main/java/org/example', add logic to 'BTreeBot.java'.
 2. Compile:
 ```
-./gradlew shadowJar
+./gradlew packageBot
 ```
 The compiled BTreeBot.jar will be inside the BTreeBot folder.